You are here

 As one of America’s most unique cities, Washington, DC seamlessly offers a full range of international, national and local cultural experiences.
 Explorers interested in learning about some of the local African American history and culture should ride the Metro’s Green Line to Anacostia.

 About a mile away from Cedar Hill you’ll find the Smithsonian Institution’s Anacostia Community Museum, which is committed to the study of challenges facing contemporary urban communities.
 Exhibits highlight life as a local for many black residents, as well as immigrants like the permanent Bridging the Americas exhibit, highlighting Zonians and Panamanians.
+Please note that the Smithsonian Anacostia Community Museum is closed for renovations through mid-October 2019.

 Once known as Uniontown, Anacostia was one of Washington, DC’s earliest suburbs.
 Many employees of the Navy Yard, located just across the 11th Street Bridge in today’s Capitol Riverfront neighborhood, bought homes in the area during this time.

 For as well documented as its history is, Anacostia also provides a serene natural retreat for walkers, hikers and bikers.
 Hop on the Anacostia Riverwalk Trail (it connects the east and west sides of the river at the 11th Street Bridge and South Capitol Bridge) and explore it from Poplar Point, part of National Capital Parks-East, northeast to the nearby Kenilworth Park & Aquatic Gardens.
-Volun-tourists looking to contribute to positively impact the local ecosystem can link up with the Anacostia Watershed Society.
+Volunteers looking to contribute and positively impact the local ecosystem can link up with the Anacostia Watershed Society.